baldarn/whatsapper-ha-integration/README.md

 You can find that in [alexbelgium](https://github.com/alexbelgium/hassio-addons)

 ### Installation
-Whatsapper is now part ot the Default HACS repositories list.
+Whatsapper is still not part ot the Default HACS repositories list.

-Just add it from the Integrations list.
+To add this, add this repository as `custom repository` in HACS, then install it searching `whatsapper` in the search form.

 ### Configuration
 To use Whatsapper notifications edit the `configuration.yaml` file.